SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/jobs/examples/index.md

 `requeue_job`, `func_trap`) that are used to automate the process.
 The `requeue_job func_trap USR1` command executes the `func_trap`
-function, which contains a list of actions to checkpoint and requeue the job, upon trapping the `USR1` signal.
+function, which contains a list of actions to checkpoint and requeue the job upon trapping the `USR1` signal.
 Users may want to modify the scripts (get a copy) as needed, although they should work for most applications as they are now.